somthn0somthn/uncloak-rust-cryptography/week07/written-hw.md

 # CH10

+# Compute (397^-1 mod 2357)  by hand.
+Page 18 of https://drive.google.com/drive/u/0/folders/1ILBHUZrDZDku3HfK1yyp6AbBD_F3nRm5 describes a convenient tabular method for calculating the EEA by hand.

 ### NOTES
 -random data used to seed a PRNG
 -pooling entropy reduces attack vectors on PRNGs => Yarrow try to estimate entropy, which is difficult to do